Cherry Shrimp Selective Breeding Guide For Beginners

 • If your shrimp has recently molted, don’t cull right away.
 Wait for a few days.
 Molting can affect the color.

-• The key to successful shrimp breeding is to have a good ratio of male and female in the tank.
-However, it is also important to get rid of the bad quality males as males have a dominant effect on the offsprings.
+• The key to successful shrimp breeding is having a good ratio of males to females in the tank.
+However, it is also important to get rid of the bad-quality males, as males have a dominant effect on the offspring.

-• If you can manage a separate tank for the selective breeding, keep only a handful of the best quality male shrimps there.
-The number of female shrimps or the ratio won’t matter then.
+• If you can manage a separate tank for selective breeding, keep only a handful of the best-quality male shrimp there.
+The number of female shrimp or the ratio won’t matter then.
 The females will get berries soon and start breeding.

 • Don’t think about culling until you have at least 50-60 shrimps in the tank.
 It is fruitless to cull when you only have 10 shrimps in the tank.

-• With each generation, make your selection process stricter.
-This will ensure further high-quality offsprings in the later generations.
+• Make your selection process stricter with each generation.
+This will ensure further high-quality offspring in the later generations.

 • Give at least a break of 2 weeks between each culling.
 This gives the shrimps the necessary time to develop color and pattern.